Ollynov/t-school-fullstack-2/bootstrap-git/lecture-notes-git.md

 - Hit `ls` to verify that you have index.html, pages, and styles
 - Check to see if git is installed `$ git --version`
 - Then check to see if your computer currently has your global git username registered.
 Run: `https://alvinalexander.com/git/git-show-change-username-email-address`
+- If not, then add it with: git config --global user.username myUserName (replace 'myUserName' with your username)
 - Just in case you don't see your username printed out [see this link](https://alvinalexander.com/git/git-show-change-username-email-address)
 - Create a git repository: `$ git init`